Segfault-Inc/Multicorn/doc/syapse.md

 Syapse (syapse.com) is an RDF-based data store for semi-structured data.
 SyapseFDW provides a PostgreSQL foreign data wrapper to Syapse.

-The Syapse Python-based API provide one-at-a-time record lookup.
-It does not support querying.
+The Syapse (Python) API does not currently provide filtering or bulk fetching.
 As a result, SyapseFDW is fairly slow (apx 1 second/row for small rows).

-The current code obeys Syapse cardinality: properties with cardinality AtMostOne or ExactlyOne are returned as values or None; properties with cardinality are returned as lists (potentially empty).
+The current code obeys Syapse cardinality: properties with cardinality AtMostOne or ExactlyOne are returned as values or None; properties with cardinality Any are returned as PostgreSQL arrays (potentially empty).

+2013-05-24 Reece Hart <reecehart@gmail.com>

 Installation
 ------------